fredriknystrom/ResumePortfolio/README.md

 The projects aim to interact with the user in different ways.
 A dynamic website hosted via pythonanywhere is in use since the projects either make use of serverside calculations and/or reading from database.

 ### MNIST Prediction
 This project is a basic machine learning model, trained using the MNIST dataset, to accurately predict handwritten numbers from the user between 0 to 9.
-I also made some additional data by slightly rotating the images to improve the model.
+I also created some synthetic data by slightly rotating the images to improve the model.
 The front-end design is made to mimic a university chalkboard.

 ![MNIST IMG](md-images/mnist-prediction.png)